Greece › Mykonos › Hotels › Bluetopia Suites Review

 Bluetopia offers five well-appointed suites, four of which have dramatic seafront views of the windmills and sunsets, and one has a view of Paraportiani Church.
 Each suite features a private balcony, hydromassage shower, and Cocomat queen mattresses; 2 add steam showers with chromotherapy lighting.
 Though the hotel is surrounded by the island’s legendary nightlife, the suites’ soundproof windows keep everything super quiet.

 - Area: Bluetopia Suites is located in the Little Venice neighborhood of Mykonos Town, within a 1 to 9-minute walk of the nightlife, dining, and shopping that has made the island famous.
 The landmark Kato Mili windmills, the Old Port, and even a small beach are accessible within 2 to 10 minutes on foot.
 The bus stop at Fabrika is only 8 minute’ walk away, making it a breeze to reach the island’s best beaches, airport, and ferry port at Tourlos.

-- Handy To: The Windmills of Kato Mili/Little Venice (4-minute walk).
-Dining, nightlife, and shopping in the Chora (1 to 9-minute walk).
-Old Port/Mykonos Town Beach (2 to 10-minute walk).
+- Handy to: The Windmills of Kato Mili/Little Venice.
+Dining, nightlife, and shopping in the Chora.
+Old Port/Mykonos Town Beach.

 Bluetopia Suites – The Basics

 - Ages: Bluetopia Suites is an all-ages property.
 Guests tend to be couples, some with babies in tow, but rarely do families of 4 or more stay here.